Cogset: Freewheels

 A freewheel (also known as a block) consists of either a single sprocket or a set of sprockets mounted on a body which contains an internal ratcheting mechanism and mounts on a threaded hub.
 Threaded rear hubs were available in different thread patterns depending on the country of manufacture, French and British threads being the most common.
 The British Cycle Engineers Institute (CEI) thread was adopted as the international standard and is now known as British Standard Cycle (BSC).
 It is a standardized right-hand 1-3/8″-24 TPI (M34.925×1.058 mm) thread onto which a standard freewheel is screwed.
 This allows different brands of freewheels to be mounted on different brands of hubs.

 The major disadvantage of the multiple sprocket freewheel design is that the drive-side bearing is located inboard of the freewheel, and as sprockets were added over time, the bearing moved inward, farther from the drive-side axle support.
 This resulted in more flexing stress being placed on the axle, which can bend or even break.
-Multiple speed freewheels were common on quality high end bikes until the late 1980s.
+Multiple speed freewheels were common on quality high end bicycles until the late 1980s.
 Suntour — Maeda Industries (Japan) introduced a compact 6 speed freewheel which reduced the spacing between the sprockets and was the same width as a standard 5 speed freewheel but required a narrower chain than the standard.
 The concept was copied by European freewheel manufacturers Regina (Italy) and Maillard (France).
 As the number of sprockets on a multiple freewheel increased, and became physically wider, the freehub design overcame the axle/bearing problem associated with threaded hubs and began to supersede the freewheel design.
 Today it is rare to find a freewheel on a new bicycle with more than 7 speeds.
-Some new single-speed — especially BMX and utility bikes — and lower-end multi-geared bicycles continue to be manufactured and sold with freewheels.
+Some new single-speed — especially BMX and utility bicycles — and lower-end multi-geared bicycles continue to be manufactured and sold with freewheels.

 Pedaling forces tighten a freewheel onto the hub, so no tool is required to install one.
 The ratcheting mechanism prevents the freewheel being loosened when the sprockets are turned counter-clockwise.
 A freewheel can be removed from the hub with one of the many specific freewheel removal tools that engages a spline or set of notches on the outboard end of the freewheel.
 Removal often requires considerable effort due to the large torque that tightens the freewheel during pedaling, and some freewheels cannot be removed intact.
 Future removal of a freewheel is facilitated by grease on the freewheel threads before installation.